HAEdwin/APsystems_ECU2EMA_proxy/README.md

 # APsystems ECU2EMA Proxy
 ## Main purpose
-The main purpose of this integration is to intercept data from the ECU, use the data in Home Assistant and forward the data to EMA.
+The proxy will intercept traffic going from the ECU device to the EMA server and vice versa.
+Intercepted data is being converted to sensors for use in Home Assistant.

+## Prerequisites
+- PiHole or AdGuard

+## Installation
+Add the following line to your configuration.yaml
+sensor:
+  platform: apsystems_ecu2ema_proxy

+Use PiHole or AdGuard to rewrite DNS ecu.apsystemsema.com to your HA instance IP-addess